RAMshades/AcousticsML/README.md

 ```

 # Chapters
-The chapters for this repository are ordered as follows: 1) an introduction to signal processing for acoustics; 2) an initial look into feature extraction and selecting features for machine learning models; 3) unsupervised machine learning approaches; 4) basic machine learning
+The chapters for this repository are ordered as follows: 1) an introduction to signal processing for acoustics; 2) an initial look into feature extraction and selecting features for machine learning models; 3) unsupervised machine learning approaches; 4) supervised machine learning approaches; 5) deep learning models examples; 6) explainable AI and feature importance.

 # Chapter 1 - Signal Processing toward Machine Learning
 ## [Introduction to Signal Processing](Introduction_Signal_Processing.ipynb)